LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 **T7S-9: Store currency values correctly**
 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.25 days
-*   **Type:** Non-Functional
+*   **Type:** Functional
-*   **Description:** The system must store all price values in a decimal/currency format that is base-10, not floating-point, to ensure accurate financial calculations.
+*   **Description:** The system must store and calculate all monetary values with perfect precision, ensuring there are no rounding errors in financial calculations like subtotals, taxes, or totals.

 **T7S-10: Handle initial empty inventory state**
 *   **Priority:** Must Have